2 people favorited this theater

 Previous Names: New Palladium Cinema, Palladium Cinema, Gaumont

-A very lavish replacement of the New Palladium Cinema which had been destroyed by fire.
-This New Palladium Cinema was designed by W. E. Trent and Ernest F. Tulley for Gaumont British Theatres, retaining the original facade, but on an enlarged site.
+Opening on 1st October 1930, this was a very lavish replacement of the New Palladium Cinema which had been destroyed by fire.
+This New Palladium Cinema was designed by W. E. Trent and Ernest F. Tulley for Gaumont British Theatres, retaining the original façade, but on an enlarged site.
 It was situated in fashionable Lord Street and had formerly been a noted cine-variety theatre, and a stage was included in the New Palladium Cinema, but this was swiftly dis-used and film fare was the norm.

-There were approx 700 in the balcony and 1,500 in the stalls.
+There were approximately 700-seats in the balcony and 1,500-seats in the stalls.
 Decoration was horizontal bands of blue green and red, separated by silver lines above a polished walnut dado.
 Lighting was mainly indirect, but boosted by a series of Art Deco style chandeliers in the ceiling.
 A Compton 3Manual/10Rank organ was installed.
 The proscenium was 52ft wide and the stage 30 feet deep.
 There was also a large restaurant.